European Design Capitals

 Our final destination is Milan, where we visit the Triennale Museum to see current design exhibitions.
 Highlights of our time in Milan are hands-on sketching workshops with designer Larry Laske (who worked with Ettore Sottsass) and studio visits to designers from the Memphis period.
 A day trip to Alessi in Crusinallo allows students to experience the Alessi museum and archives.

 Prior to departure, we meet for a three-hour seminar in which we discuss our schedule, travel plans, and expectations for the class and each student begins research on a historic Italian designer that they present on the trip.
 Students taking the course for 300-level SSHIS credit will do additional research on a topic of interest before leaving and complete an extensive research paper when the class is over.

 While on tour, coursework includes on-site and internet research, relevant readings, short papers, visual essays, and presentations.
 This course exposes students to several different methods of historic, cultural, and visual research.
 All students should expect to carefully document our museum, studio, and site visits through photographs, sketches, and journal entries.
-At the end of each city visit, students present the design lessons they gathered from the past and present of each place.
+At the end of each city visit, students present the design lessons they gathered from each place.
 Ample free time in every city allows students to get their research and writing done for the class and also have time to explore their own specific interests.

 This is the best class I have ever had at CCA.
 I learned a lot about how real industrial design works.
 And how to overcome the difficulty in life.

 By exploring city and history in person, I remember more than from studying in school, and I’m inspired by fresh things that can't be experienced in school.